psalmody/html-contents/README.md

 # HTML-Contents

-Vanilla JS.
+Creates a table of contents in a DOM element optionally linked to with anchors.
 No dependencies.

 [@psalmody](https://twitter.com/psalmody) | https://michaeltallino.us/

-## Installation
+## Get It

 We're on npm: